 The preferred payment method is by using the 24-payment payroll deduction.
 This is pre-taxed and allows for any changes to the account, such as upgrades and permit returns, to be much easier.
 Or you may pay with a one-time deduction or pay the full amount owed with a MasterCard, VISA, American Express or Discover credit card.
 All transactions must be completed online.

 Please click on Permit Info to verify valid parking locations with purchased permits.

-Expiration dates are displayed on the permits.
 An Annual permit year includes August 16 till August 15 of the following year.
-For example, the 2013-2014 permit year began August 16, 2013 and will expire August 15, 2014.
+For example, the 2017-18 permit year begins August 16, 2017 and will expire August 15, 2018.
 Unlike a Term permit, which may last from five to six months.
-For example, the 2014 Spring Term permits started selling December 4, 2013 and will expire May 15, 2014.
+For example, the 2017 Spring Term permits started selling December 5, 2016 and will expire April 14, 2017.

-Parking with an expired permit will result in a citation.
+Parking with an expired virtual permit will result in a citation.